abecode/docker-tomcat-jersey/README.md

 # docker-tomcat-jersey
-Jersey app deployed on Tomcat created from Maven

-The application is built with OpenJDK 7 + Tomcat 7 + Maven 3.x
+Jersey webapp created from Maven, deployed on Tomcat 7 running on OpenJDK 7 on a Debian Wheezy Linux distribution.

 # Build